Annotating Assignment Files Using Built-In Moodle Annotation

 Importing the files into Notability

-- Hold down the +New button to reveal and then click “Import.”
-Select “Files” from the pop-out menu.
+- Hold down the +New button to reveal a menu.
+Click “Import” and then “Files.”

-- Click the “Downloads” folder, likely under the “Favorites” section, and click the folder that was just created.
+- Click the “Downloads” folder and select the folder that was just created.

 - Select one file by clicking it, and then “Select All” in the lower-left.
 Click “Open” from the upper-right.